pyblosxom/pyblosxom/docs/config_variables.rst

 **DATATYPE**: string

-**DEFAULT VALUE**: no default set
+**DEFAULT VALUE**: no default

-This is the full path to where the PyBlosxom directory is on your system.

-If you have installed PyBlosxom as a Python library by running ``python setup.py install`` then you don't need to set the codebase variable.
+If you have installed PyBlosxom on your web server using your distribution's package manager or Python setuptools then you don't need to set the codebase variable.

-If you have NOT installed PyBlosxom as a Python library, then you DO need to set the codebase variable.
-Otherwise the Python interpreter won't be able to find the PyBlosxom codebase and your blog will not work.
+If you cannot install PyBlosxom on your web server then you can save the PyBlosxom source code to a location on your server and use the codebase setting instead.
+The codebase setting tells the Python interpreter where to find the PyBlosxom codebase.
+This should be the full path to where the PyBlosxom directory is on your system.
+It should be the path to the directory that holds the "Pyblosxom" directory (note the case--uppercase P lowercase b!).

 For example, if you untarred PyBlosxom into ``/home/joe/pyblosxom-1.5/``, then the Pyblosxom (uppercase P and